-- From: Your company name or name and address.
+- From: Your company’s name and address

-- Bill to: Company name or Customer and address.
+- Bill to: Customer’s name and address

-- P.O. #: (this is optional) Purchase Order Number.
+- P.O. #: (Optional) Purchase Order Number

-- Due Date: Date your payment is due.
+- Due Date: Date payment is due

-- Unit Price: Price for one product.
+- Unit Price: Price for one piece

-Step 3 – Email Your Invoice
+Step 3 – Email Invoice